bmc/spark-hive-udf/README.md

 These commands assume Spark local mode, but they should also work fine within a cluster manager like Spark Standalone or YARN.

+You can also use Hive UDFs from Scala, by the way.

 First, fire up PySpark:

 ```